-- Examining study documentation, such as the QA plan, progress reports, code book or data dictionary, calibration readouts, process data readouts, sample logs, custody papers, instrument logs, printouts from data spreadsheets, and maintenance notebooks.
+- Examination of study documentation, such as the QA/QC plan, progress reports, code book or data dictionary, calibration readouts, process data readouts, sample logs, custody papers, instrument logs, printouts from data spreadsheets, and maintenance notebooks.

-- Interviews with the project personnel to verify the results of observation and to clarify issues noted during document review.
+- Interviews with the project personnel to verify the results of observations and to clarify issues noted during document review.

-- Objective Evidence Compilation, such as model outputs and source code documentation.
-This includes an audit of the data trail.
-It may include live demonstrations of the data transformation processes by investigators, and/or snapshots of data processing activities, depending on whether there are restrictions on accessing the data (e.g. due to confidentiality).
+- Objective evidence compilation, such as model outputs and source code documentation.
+This task includes an audit of the data trail.
+It might include live demonstrations of the data transformation processes by investigators or snapshots of data processing activities, depending on whether there are restrictions on accessing the data, for example, due to confidentiality.

-- Closing Meeting, during which the QA consultant provides a verbal summary to the Principal Investigator of significant findings that need to be addressed.
+- Closing meeting during which the QA/QC consultant provides a verbal summary to the investigator of important findings that need to be addressed.

 2.3.
 ELEMENTS OF A QA AUDIT OF THE FINAL REPORT

-During the QA audit of the Investigator’s final report, the auditors will review the draft final report to ensure that the data and results reported accurately represent the data collected and processed.
-The auditors will ensure that the methods used are well documented and clearly explained in terms of assumptions, model development, and validation procedures.
-The auditors will also ensure that the interpretation of results and the conclusions are consistent with the data shown in figures and tables and cited in the text.
-The auditors will also verify that the records of deviations from the study and QA plans and SOPs are included in the study records.
-The auditors may request the metadata and statistical code, and samples of raw (or aggregated) data to determine data traceability and to verify whether the model results are consistent with the information summarized in the final report.
-The level of aggregation employed in the raw data used for the data traceability may be determined and limited by the privacy and confidentiality restrictions in place.
+During the QA/QC audit of the investigator’s final report, the auditors will review the report to assess whether the data and results cited in the report accurately represent the data collected and processed.
+The auditors will determine whether the methods used are well documented and clearly explained in terms of assumptions, model development, and validation procedures.
+The auditors will also assess whether the interpretation of results and the conclusions are consistent with the data shown in figures and tables and cited in the text.
+The auditors will also verify that the records of deviations from the study, QA/QC plans, and SOPs are included in the study records.
+The auditors might request metadata, statistical code, and samples of raw or aggregated data to determine data traceability and to verify whether the model results are consistent with the information summarized in the final report.
+The ability of the auditors to examine the raw data or determine data traceability might be limited by privacy and confidentiality restrictions in place for the study.

-Similar to the “Business Confidential” audit report during the study, the auditors will provide a final QA Audit report, and will suggest recommendations for the investigators to implement as part of finalizing their HEI research report.
-The audit team will provide a final QA statement, which will be printed in the final published report.
+Similar to the “business confidential” audit report during the study, the auditors will provide a final QA/QC audit report and recommendations for the investigators to implement as part of finalizing their HEI research report.
+Once all the feedback has been addressed, the audit team will provide a signed and dated final QA/QC Statement that will be printed in the final published report.

 2.4.
 TIMING OF QA AUDIT

-While the exact timing of the audits varies across studies, the followed guidelines should be followed when defining the general plan and scope of the QA oversight for a study:
+Although the exact timing of the audits varies among studies, the guidelines below should be followed when defining the general plan and scope of the QA/QC oversight for a study:

-Typically an on-site audit is conducted at the end of Year 1 or during Year 2 to ensure that data collection is done according to the protocol, the data collected are traceable, and a data management plan is in place.
-If problems are encountered and not addressed adequately, a follow-up visit may be needed.
+Typically, an on-site audit is conducted at the end of Year 1 or during Year 2 to ensure that data are collected according to the protocol, the data collected are traceable, and a data management plan is in place.
+If problems are encountered and not addressed adequately, a follow-up visit might be needed.

-Unless there are specific reasons to expedite the review of a final report, the timing of the final report QA audit will be decided during the first discussion of the draft final report by the Review Committee.
-The following guidelines will be followed:
+Unless there are specific reasons to expedite the review of a final report, the timing of the QA/QC audit will be decided during the first discussion of the draft final report by the Review Committee.
+The guidelines below will be followed.

-- If the Review Committee thinks that the draft final report does not require additional analyses, then a QA audit of the draft report should be scheduled immediately after the first discussion by the Review Committee, so the investigators can address all issues raised by the auditors in the revised report.
+- If the Review Committee thinks that the draft final report does not require additional analyses, a QA/QC audit of the draft report should be scheduled immediately after the first discussion by the Review Committee, so that the investigators can address all issues raised by the auditors in the revised report.

-- If the Review Committee thinks that the draft final report requires substantive changes and/or reanalysis of the data, the QA audit should be conducted on the revised final report, as soon as it is received by HEI.
+- If the Review Committee thinks that the draft final report requires substantive changes or reanalysis of the data, the QA/QC audit should be conducted on the revised final report as soon as it is received by HEI.

-- Regardless of the timing of the final report audit, the auditors should always be provided with the final “accepted” version of the report and asked to review it before issuing the final QA Statement, which will be printed in the final published report.
+- Regardless of the timing of the final report audit, the auditors should always be provided with the final accepted version of the report and asked to review it before issuing the final QA/QC Statement that will be printed in the final published report.